XOETH/XOETH/README.md

 ### I'm XO

--not a dev
+- not a dev
--just learning
+- just learning